MAT Exam 2025 PBT vs CBT: Which is the Best Exam Mode to Select

 Know more about: MAT Exam Pattern

-Preparation tips for MAT are almost the same as any other management exams that gets conducted in India.
+Preparation tips for the MAT Exam are almost the same as any other management exam that is conducted in India.
 Candidates are expected to regularly check the AIMA website for regular updates regarding the same:

-• Practise taking practice tests on a regular basis to work on your time management skills.
+• Practice Regularly: Take practice tests frequently to enhance your time management skills.

-• Revise important formulas and shortcuts to solve problems faster.
+• Revise Formulas: Memorise important formulas and shortcuts to solve problems quickly.

-• Improve language and comprehension skills by working on your vocabulary.
+• Boost Vocabulary: Enhance language and comprehension abilities by expanding your vocabulary.

-There is a certain eligibility criteria for the MAT exam that a candidate is expected to follow.
-The eligibility criteria is similar to any other management exam .
+There is a certain eligibility criterion for the MAT exam that a candidate is expected to follow.
+The eligibility criteria are similar to any other management exam .
 Some of the eligibility criteria are listed below:

-• Must have passed a minimum of bachelor degree.
+• Must have passed a minimum of a bachelor's degree.

-• Is in the last year of the graduation.
+• It is in the last year of graduation.

 It can be concluded that the MAT computer-based test takes place multiple times in a year.
 It is convenient for the candidates to appear in this exam, as the result is declared faster than the paper-based test.
 But to maximise the marks in MAT 2025, it is recommended to give the test in both patterns.
 The highest of the two marks will be considered the original score.